RV Travelers Find New Places to Explore and Enjoy. One of Our Finds in Texas.

 So we took the first right off of the road and continued our search for food.
 But we were now driving at a much slower pace, being on a two-lane county road.

-I kept one eye on my Garmin and one on the street signs, as our stomachs growled for food.
+I kept one eye on my SmartPhone display and one on the street signs, as our stomachs growled for food.

 Our expectations and our standards were actually dropping with each turn in the road.